rcap107/retrieve-merge-predict/documentation/preparation.md

 ---
 permalink: /docs/preparation
 layout: page
+title: Preparing the environment
+prev_page: /docs/resources
+next_page: /docs/execution
 ---

 - TOC
 {:toc}
-Once the required python environment has been prepared it is necessary to prepare the files required for the execution of the pipeline.
+Once the required python environment has been built, it is necessary to prepare the files required for the execution of the pipeline.

 For efficiency reasons and to avoid running unnecessary operations when testing different components, the pipeline has